 What is absolutely certain, however, is that this represents the worst possible advice for anyone involved with pension saving – a practice that is no laughing matter.

-Indeed, many procrastinators will find the contributions required unaffordable and will have little option but to carry on working longer than they originally intended.
+Indeed, many procrastinators will find the pension contributions required unaffordable and will have little option but to carry on working longer than they originally intended.

-In my experience such an understanding tends to be particularly lacking amongst those who have been in final salary schemes – where the employee doesn’t have to take any investment risk – because they have never had to give much thought to the size of money purchase pot that even an average earner needs to accumulate.
+In my experience such an understanding of pension planning tends to be particularly lacking amongst those who have been in final salary schemes – where the employee doesn’t have to take any investment risk – because they have never had to give much thought to the size of money purchase pot that even an average earner needs to accumulate.

 The broad rule of thumb is that employees should expect to be retired for around 20 years and, according to government guidelines, average earners should be looking to secure a pension income (including the State pension) of about two thirds of what they enjoyed whilst working.